• Skip to primary navigation

 Instructions

 • In a saute pan over medium heat, add chopped bacon.
 Once cooked through, remove bacon and drain all but 1 tablespoon of bacon grease from the pan.
-Add diced onion and cook until lightly browned.
-Add minced garlic and cook for an additional 30 seconds.

 • Add chicken broth, heavy cream, pasta, salt, and pepper.
 Stir to combine.
-Bring to a boil, cover, and reduce heat to low.
+Bring to a simmer, cover, and reduce heat to low.
 Simmer until pasta is cooked to al dente (consult your pasta package's cooking directions for times).

 • Uncover and add turkey, bacon, peas, and parmesan cheese.
 Stir to combine.
 Cook for an additional 2-3 minutes, or until dish is warmed through and cheese is melted.